sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 ### PoC's IP Cores and Packages
 PoC uses namespaces and sub-namespaces to categorize more than 120 VHDL modules.
 Despite VHDL doesn’t support sub-namespaces yet, PoC already uses sub-namespaces enforced by a strict naming schema.
-This is the current namespace tree of PoC:
+To give an overview on our wide range of IP cores, here is the current namespace tree of PoC:

 * **arith** (Arithmetic modules / ALUs)
 * **bus** (Bus arbiters)